gibbsjosh/docs/content/tools/plugins/JenkinsPlugin.md

 > **Note:** The `queryBy` option should match the `contrast.override.appversion` parameter you pass to the Contrast Java agent when running your application.
 If you use the third option (`startDate`), you aren't required to pass the `contrast.override.appversion` parameter to the Java agent.

 Both `JOB_NAME` and `BUILD_NUMBER` are available as a Jenkins environment <a href="https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project">properties</a>.
 You can specify your own text for APPVERSIONTAG by selecting the fourth queryBy option and exporting APPVERSIONTAG as an environment property within your Jenkins job.

+## Contribute to the plugin

+You can view the plugin code in Jenkins' [Github repository](https://github.com/jenkinsci/contrast-continuous-application-security-plugin).